thriveweb/sailing-paradise/content/boatTours/2018-08-31-hen-s-parties.md

   Or an elegant morning tea cruise with champagne and delicious cupcakes.
 Even a raucous hens party with a butler in the buff and all the trimmings we are here for you.
 We have some great Gold Coast hens night ideas also.
+accordionSection:
+  accordion:
+    - content: >-
+        Why settle for ordinary when you can sail away on the Gold Coast’s most luxurious and unique sailing catamaran.

+        Our stable sailing catamaran is ideal for groups of up to 30 ladies.
+The large trampoline-style fore-deck is perfect for lazing in the sunshine or dancing, while we sail the calm, clear waters of the Gold Coast.
+The ample undercover space makes the vessel perfect for those seeking shade.
+        Facilities are plentiful to ensure you have everything on hand to enjoy a perfect day!
+Definitely the boat to be seen on and with room for up to 30 passengers, this smooth and stable yacht is the ideal venue for a wonderful cruise.
+Let the crew pamper you the way you deserve with our Ultimate VIP Hens Party Cruise.
+      title: What to expect
+    - content: >-
+        Why settle for ordinary when you can sail away on the Gold Coast’s most luxurious and unique sailing catamaran.

+        Our stable sailing catamaran is ideal for groups of up to 30 ladies.
+The large trampoline-style fore-deck is perfect for lazing in the sunshine or dancing, while we sail the calm, clear waters of the Gold Coast.
+The ample undercover space makes the vessel perfect for those seeking shade.
+        Facilities are plentiful to ensure you have everything on hand to enjoy a perfect day!
+Definitely the boat to be seen on and with room for up to 30 passengers, this smooth and stable yacht is the ideal venue for a wonderful cruise.
+Let the crew pamper you the way you deserve with our Ultimate VIP Hens Party Cruise.
+      title: What to Bring
+    - content: >-
+        Why settle for ordinary when you can sail away on the Gold Coast’s most luxurious and unique sailing catamaran.

+        Our stable sailing catamaran is ideal for groups of up to 30 ladies.
+The large trampoline-style fore-deck is perfect for lazing in the sunshine or dancing, while we sail the calm, clear waters of the Gold Coast.
+The ample undercover space makes the vessel perfect for those seeking shade.
+        Facilities are plentiful to ensure you have everything on hand to enjoy a perfect day!
+Definitely the boat to be seen on and with room for up to 30 passengers, this smooth and stable yacht is the ideal venue for a wonderful cruise.
+Let the crew pamper you the way you deserve with our Ultimate VIP Hens Party Cruise.
+      title: Considerations
+    - content: >-
+        Why settle for ordinary when you can sail away on the Gold Coast’s most luxurious and unique sailing catamaran.

+        Our stable sailing catamaran is ideal for groups of up to 30 ladies.
+The large trampoline-style fore-deck is perfect for lazing in the sunshine or dancing, while we sail the calm, clear waters of the Gold Coast.
+The ample undercover space makes the vessel perfect for those seeking shade.
+        Facilities are plentiful to ensure you have everything on hand to enjoy a perfect day!
+Definitely the boat to be seen on and with room for up to 30 passengers, this smooth and stable yacht is the ideal venue for a wonderful cruise.
+Let the crew pamper you the way you deserve with our Ultimate VIP Hens Party Cruise.
+      title: VIP Packages
+    - content: >-
+        Why settle for ordinary when you can sail away on the Gold Coast’s most luxurious and unique sailing catamaran.

+        Our stable sailing catamaran is ideal for groups of up to 30 ladies.
+The large trampoline-style fore-deck is perfect for lazing in the sunshine or dancing, while we sail the calm, clear waters of the Gold Coast.
+The ample undercover space makes the vessel perfect for those seeking shade.
+        Facilities are plentiful to ensure you have everything on hand to enjoy a perfect day!
+Definitely the boat to be seen on and with room for up to 30 passengers, this smooth and stable yacht is the ideal venue for a wonderful cruise.
+Let the crew pamper you the way you deserve with our Ultimate VIP Hens Party Cruise.
+      title: More Hen's Ideas
+    - content: >-
+        Why settle for ordinary when you can sail away on the Gold Coast’s most luxurious and unique sailing catamaran.

+        Our stable sailing catamaran is ideal for groups of up to 30 ladies.
+The large trampoline-style fore-deck is perfect for lazing in the sunshine or dancing, while we sail the calm, clear waters of the Gold Coast.
+The ample undercover space makes the vessel perfect for those seeking shade.
+        Facilities are plentiful to ensure you have everything on hand to enjoy a perfect day!
+Definitely the boat to be seen on and with room for up to 30 passengers, this smooth and stable yacht is the ideal venue for a wonderful cruise.
+Let the crew pamper you the way you deserve with our Ultimate VIP Hens Party Cruise.
+      title: Hens Party FAQ's
+  title: Hen's Party Info
 columnBanner:
   - buttonTitle: Make Enquiry
     buttonUrl: /enquiry